Jmtechh/Troubleshooting-Applications-Not-Opening/README.md

 <h2>Description</h2>
-This example will give you a possible solution for an application not opening.
+This example will show you a possible solution for an application not opening.

 <h2>Utilities Used</h2>